Close Menu

 Fall (September to November)

 Fall is a transitional season at Bosque del Apache National Wildlife Refuge, with temperatures gradually cooling down as the days get shorter.
 The average temperature during this period ranges from 60°F to 80°F (15°C to 27°C).
 This season is characterized by the departure of migratory birds, including songbirds, raptors, and waterfowl.
 The refuge’s wetlands are still full, providing a habitat for many species of birds.
-(See Also: Best Time to Visit Colorado for Hiking?
-Peak Season Adventures)
+(See Also: Whats the Best Time of Year to Visit Ireland – Emerald Isle Awaits)

 Fall is an excellent time to visit the refuge, as the weather is mild, and the scenery is particularly beautiful.
 However, it’s essential to note that some areas of the refuge may be closed due to maintenance or conservation efforts.